 Applications for this year’s Eco fund are now open

-Around 30 applications are submitted to the fund every year and one of the key factors the judges look for when choosing successful applicants is the wide-reaching impact the project will have on the Channel Island’s sustainable heritage – whether that be through education, the marine environment or simply in islander’s own back garden.
+One of the key factors the judges look for when choosing successful applicants is the wide-reaching impact the project will have on the Channel Island’s sustainable heritage – whether that be through education, the marine environment or simply in an islander’s own back garden.

 Mark Cox, chief executive officer for the Society, said: ‘Although we have had to delay our Eco fund this year due to issues out of our control, we felt it was important that we continued with the campaign to give all those good causes protecting our local environment the opportunity to apply for some funding.